Create a flight plan

 - Transition height is where your drone transitions into a forward flight mode

-Always set transition height at least 20 m (65 ft) above obstacles, but not too high!
+Always set the transition height at least 20 m (65 ft) above obstacles, but not too high!
 Increased transition height reduces flight time.

 Create area(s) or corridor(s)